opentracing/opentracing-python/README.md

 Future versions will include a reference implementation utilizing an abstract Recorder interface, as well as a [Zipkin](http://openzipkin.github.io)-compatible Tracer.

-## Concepts

-**Trace** is a virtual representation of the path a request takes through the layers and services of a (potentially distributed) system.

-**Span** is a representation of any logical unit of work in the system.
-Spans can be nested and ordered to model parent-child and casual relationships.
-A Trace is tree of Spans.

-**Trace Context** encapsulates the smallest amount of state needed to describe a Span's identity within a larger, potentially distributed trace, sufficient to propagate the context of a particular trace between processes.

-**Trace Attributes** is a collection of key/value pairs stored in a Trace Context and propagated to all future children Spans.
-Given a full-stack OpenTracing integration, Trace Attributes enable powerful functionality of transparently propagating  arbitrary application data, from a mobile app all the way into the depth of a storage system.
-It comes with powerful *costs* as well, since the attributes are propagated *in-band*, alongside with the application data; use this feature with care.

 ## Usage